dayhele/caravan-origamid/README.md

 # Caravan - Origamid | Bootstrap 4 🐺

-Caravan is a fictional travel package website developed on Origamid's bootstrap 4 course.
+Caravan is a fictional website for selling travel packages developed on Origamid's bootstrap 4 course.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.